junahmkh/LLM_agent_for_datacenters/README.md

 The following table outlines the results of the experiments conducted to evaluate the proposed worklow.
 We tested three different prompting techniques: (1) Zero-shot (with context), (2) Few-shot (without context), (3) Few-shot (with context).

 ![Results](images/results.png)

-#### Zero-shot (with context):

-In this configuration, SPARQL generation successfully produced six correct prompts out of ten.
-However, errors were identified in the following prompts:

-- **Prompt 1**: A minor syntax error occurred where an integer literal was incorrectly enclosed as a string.
-- **Prompts 6, 7, and 8**: The LLM failed to follow the logical sequence defined by the ontology (Node → Plugin → Sensor → Sensor Reading; see Section \ref{sec:ontology}), instead jumping directly from Node to Sensor, which resulted in output errors.

-In contrast, the NoSQL/SQLite query generation encountered more significant issues.
-While prompts 4, 5, and 6 were correctly generated, the remaining prompts contained major errors:

-- **Prompt 7**: The LLM used an incorrect timestamp format (NoSQL/SQLite query accepts "DD-MM-YYYY HH:MM:SS") and included an erroneous data-fetching statement.
-- **Prompt 8**: Logical errors were present along with the wrong timestamp format, and incorrect aggregation statements for minimum, maximum, and average values were generated.
-- **Prompt 9**: Severe hallucinations occurred, with the LLM creating a non-existent data source.
-- **Prompt 10**: Similar issues to those in prompts 8 and 9 were observed.

-#### Few-shot (without context)

-In this configuration, the LLM achieved 90% accuracy for SPARQL generation.
-This outcome indicates that the LLM can comprehend the underlying structure of the knowledge graph based on the few-shot examples provided.
-Furthermore, the LLM successfully avoids the error of jumping directly from Node to Sensor Reading, adhering to the correct logical pathway identified in the zero-shot analysis.
-This improvement results from the LLM learning this explicit pathway from one of the few-shot examples.
-Only one prompt contained an error, which is detailed as follows:

-- **Prompt 9**: The LLM exhibited hallucination by introducing a new entity to answer the query.
-This entity does not exist in the knowledge graph, leading to an incorrect response.
-This issue arises because, without the ontology, the LLM lacks grounding in the complete data structure of the knowledge graph.
-When provided with the ontology, the LLM is better informed and can accurately interpret the data structure.

-In contrast, for NoSQL/SQLite query generation, the LLM correctly generated responses for prompts 5, 6, and 7.
-However, it encountered issues in other prompts, including:

-- **Prompts 4 and 9**: The LLM hallucinated by generating incorrect or non-existent data sources.
-- **Prompt 8**: Incorrect data-fetch statements and improper timestamp format were used.
-- **Prompt 10**: Although the LLM correctly identified the data sources, it made a logical error by misclassifying nodes used by jobs as jobs, rather than accurately identifying them as nodes.

-#### Few-shot (with context)

-In this configuration, the LLM successfully generates all 10 prompts correctly for SPARQL.
-Since the complete ontology was provided as context to the LLM, it eliminates the error of introducing entities or data sources that do not exist in the knowledge graph.
-In contrast, the NoSQL/SQLite query generation shows some improvement, but the final accuracy remains at only 57%.
-While prompts 4, 5, 6, and 7 are correctly implemented, the LLM continues to make logical errors in the remaining prompts.
-Specifically:

-- **Prompt 8**: The query should first access the job table to determine when the node was in use.
-However, the generated query incorrectly retrieves all sensor metrics for the specified time-period without filtering for job activity.
-- **Prompt 9**: The generated query suffers from hallucinations, introducing non-existent entities into the response.
-- **Prompt 10**: The generated query contains both an incorrect data access statement and an invalid key for Python dictionary access.